d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 far exceeding what our brain can fully process.
 Fortunately,
-our ancestors had learned from experience (also known as data) that *not all sensory input is created equal*.
+our ancestors had learned from experience (also known as data) that *not all sensory inputs are created equal*.
 Throughout human history,
 the capability of directing attention to only a small fraction of information of interest